rails-sqlserver/tiny_tds/README.md

 ## License

-TinyTDS is Copyright (c) 2010-2011 Ken Collins, <ken@metaskills.net> and is distributed under the MIT license.
+TinyTDS is Copyright (c) 2010-2014 Ken Collins, <ken@metaskills.net> and Will Bond (Veracross LLC) <wbond@breuer.com>.
+It is distributed under the MIT license.
 Windows binaries contain precompiled versions of FreeTDS <http://www.freetds.org/> which is licensed under the GNU LGPL license at <http://www.gnu.org/licenses/lgpl-2.0.html>